2023 Guide to Enforce Australian Judgments in China

 (1) As one of the current criteria for determining reciprocity, the de jure reciprocity test allows the Chinese courts to determine the existence of reciprocity based on the law of the country where the foreign judgment is rendered.
 In other words, if, according to the law of the country where the judgment is rendered, the Chinese civil and commercial judgments can be recognized and enforced by the court of that country, then the Chinese court will also recognize the judgments rendered in this country.

 (2) Chinese judgments were previously recognized and enforced by Australian courts.
-This may help Chinese courts conclude that there is a reciprocal relationship between Australia and China.
+This may also help Chinese courts conclude that there is a reciprocal relationship between Australia and China.

 2. Have China and Australia recognized and enforced each other’s judgments?